two-frontiers-project/2FP_MAGUS/README.md

 ![Alt text](images/magus_workflow.png)

 MAGUS takes a multi-pass, single then co-assembly approach to identify putative metagenomic bins.
 For assembly, we use a modified megahit implementation that [GABE DESCRIBE].
-We first
+Following single sample assembly, we run MetaBAT2 in order to identify putative bins.
+Samples are then selected for coassembly based on jaccard distance between assembled contigs, with the hypothesis being that samples with a certain degree of similarity will be more likely to assemble low abundance bins that were missed in single assembly.
+Following coassembly, binning is attempted both with aggregated coverage (i.e.,, without alignment to compute individual coverages) as well as distributed coverage (using alignment).
+We use CheckM2 to identify putative bacteria/archaea, CheckV to get viruses, and two Eukaryotic binners (EukCC and EukRep) to identify putative eukaryotic bins.
+Viral genomes are dereplicated at the 90% identity level.
+Identical bacterial/archael genomes are consolidated between coassembled and single assembled samples.
+Eukaryotic genomes are not dereplicated.